chappy84/google-analytics-server-side/README.md

 Provisional PHP nightly & [HHVM][25] support are provided as-well however these are not guaranteed.

-If you're submitting a pull request, please ensure you've run the twst suite with PHPUnit, installed via [composer][7].
+If you're submitting a pull request, please ensure you've run the test suite with PHPUnit, installed via [composer][7].
 Please see the instructions [here][21] on how to install it.
 After which you can [install][22] phpunit, and the  other required dev dependencies using `composer install`.